Keeping Your Dog Safe in Hot Weather: Tips for Summer Walks

 Spotting the early signs of overheating is crucial.
 Symptoms of heat stress or heatstroke include:

-Immediate action is vital.
-Move your dog into the shade, cool them with tepid water (not ice-cold), offer small sips of water, and call your vet.
+Immediate action is vital when you notice these signs.
+Move your dog into the shade, cool them with tepid water (not ice-cold), offer small sips of water, and contact your vet.

 10 Tips for Safe Summer Dog Walks